ucdavis-adminit/erp-api-docs/docs/3.2 Oracle ERP Data Server/3.2.1 Data Objects/3.2.1.2 PPM Segments/HOME.md

 ##### `ppmAwardByProjectAndAwardNumber`

-> Gets undefineds by projectNumber and awardNumber.
+> Gets PpmAwards by projectNumber and awardNumber.
 Returns null if not found

 * **Parameters**
   * `projectNumber : String!`